HayatZarine/learnlinker-empower/README.md

 ## 🏁 Final Words

  I learnt so much in this hackathon!
 I hope the organizers are reading this.
 This was quite a great initiative.
 As a beginner in the world of coding, this hackathon made me realise hackathons are supposed to be long and fun like this!
+Also I never thought i would be able to make somethings based on a ps.
+This is the first time indeed!
+This actaully gave me guts to learn something new.
+ Thank You.

 ---
 ## 🤝 Contributing